 Bath bomb ingredients 8 oz baking soda.
 4 oz Epsom salt.
 4 oz corn starch.
 4 oz citric acid.
 Large bowl.
 Whisk.
 Biodegradable glitter or dried flower petals (optional) 2.5 tablespoons coconut oil (or any other veggie oil).

-How do you make Lush bath bombs?
+How do you make a 100% natural bath bomb?

 How do you make healthy bath bombs?